-Companies may have a variety of reason to re-brand, either by updating a logo or by changing their name and look entirely.
+Companies may have a variety of reason to re-brand.
+This could include updating a logo or changing the company name and look entirely.
 In some cases, re-branding may simply be used to reflect a company’s growth over time.
 For instance, Sound of Music, established in 1966, was a perfect name for a company that sold stereo systems.
-However, once the company started venturing out to other merchandise, such as home appliances and VCR’s, the name no longer represented their company.
+However, once the company started venturing out to other merchandise, the name no longer represented their company.
 In 1983 they re-branded entirely and now we all know this same company as Best Buy.

 Deciding to re brand your company will require some careful consideration.
-There is a lot involved in gathering a specific strategy for your re-brand, such as messaging, colour palette, logo, product labels, announcements for your current clientele and more.
+There is a lot involved in gathering a specific strategy for your re-brand.
+Messaging, colour palette, logo, product labels, announcements for your current clientele are a few examples.

 However, if done right, and for the right reasons, it can certainly pay off.